 In the study of Italian, students develop their communication skills of listening, speaking, reading and writing.
 They learn how to interpret and express their thoughts, emotions and experiences through a variety of spoken and written texts.
 Students develop skills in understanding how languages work.
 Learners also broaden their understanding of the inter-relationships of language and culture, exploring the values, traditions and every day life of people in Italy.

-- The environment and recycling

-- Health and fitness
+- World War II

 - Youth and leisure

 - Italian arts

-- Technology and computers

 - Holiday and tourism

 Learning activities include: